 All instrumentation shall be calibrated before the test programme.
 The Channel Amplitude Class (CAC) for each transducer shall be chosen to cover the Minimum Amplitude listed in the table.
 In order to retain sensitivity, CACs which are orders of magnitude greater than the Minimum Amplitude should not be used.
 A transducer shall be re-calibrated if it reaches its CAC during any test.
 All instrumentation shall be re-calibrated after one year, regardless of the number of tests for which it has been used.
 A list of instrumentation along with calibration dates should be supplied as part of the standard results of the test.
-The transducers are mounted according to procedures laid out in SAE J211 (1995).
-The sign convention used for configuring the transducers is stated in SAE J211.
+The transducers mounting and sign convention are according to SAE J211 (1995).